-We recently made some fond memories with our grandchildren by making milk jug birdhouses with our grandchildren after breakfast.
-It’s a fairly simple project involving empty milk jugs, glue and paint.
+We recently made some fond memories with our grandchildren by making milk jug birdhouses after breakfast.
+It’s a fairly simple project using what you have on hand.

 I have such fond memories of breakfast at my grandparents home as a child.
 We enjoyed hanging out in the kitchen with Papa while he was cooking.
-I like to create those same types of fond memories for my grandchildren now.
-That’s why I always make an extra effort to build a better breakfast for them.
+I like to create those same types of fond memories for my grandchildren too.
 We recently had the most fun making birdhouses from plastic milk jugs right after breakfast.

 How To Make Milk Jug Bird Houses

 Use whatever you have on hand to decorate the outside of the bird houses.
 No need for spending big bucks on this repurpose project.
 It’s about allowing the kiddos to be creative.

 - Fabric Scraps

 - Silk fall leaves

 - Milk jug caps & 20 oz. plastic bottle caps

 - Acrylic craft paint in a variety of colors

 - Peel off letter stencils